Trivial Pursuit (American game show): Home game

 A home version of the game was released by Parker Brothers in 1993 as Trivial Pursuit Game Show.
 Some question material was taken directly from the show, and the box cover featured Martindale on the slightly different set of the show's 1993 pilot (which was intended for syndication; producer Jay Wolpert also produced at least one pilot in 1987 with Worldvision Enterprises that was not picked up; Martindale posted both pilots to his YouTube channel in 2014).
-This was the second home version that was based on a board game itself, the first was TV Scrabble by Selchow & Righter in 1987 and then Celebrity Name Game (based on the board game Identity Crisis) by PlayMonster (formerly Patch) in 2016.
+This was the second home version that was based on a board game itself; the first was TV Scrabble by Selchow & Righter in 1987 and then Celebrity Name Game (based on the board game Identity Crisis) by PlayMonster (formerly Patch) in 2016.

+2024 revival

+In February 2024, it was announced that Trivial Pursuit would be revived and air on The CW, with LeVar Burton as host.
+The first season, which consists of twenty-six half-hour episodes presented as thirteen hour-long broadcasts, premiered on October 3, 2024.

+Each game is played in three rounds, all using the standard colors and Trivial Pursuit categories as follows: